merely-useful/py-rse/index.md

 **snake case**<a id="snake_case"></a>
 :   See [pothole case](#pothole_case).

+**software distribution**<a id="software_distribution"></a>
+:   A set of programs that are built, tested, and distributed as a collection so that they can run together.

 **source distribution**<a id="source_distribution"></a>
-:   A software distribution that includes the source code, typically so that programs can be recompiled on the target computer when they are installed.
+:   A [software distribution](#software_distribution) that includes the source code, typically so that programs can be recompiled on the target computer when they are installed.

 **sprint**<a id="sprint"></a>
 :   A short, intense period of work on a project.